theepicCR/Its-Jalapeno/README.md

 # What is It's Jalapeno?
 It's Jalapeno? is a fun, interactive guessing game surrounded around a grey little cat named Jalapeno.
-The objective of the game is to guess the names of all 10 randomized Jalapeno-nized creatures or items based on its silhouette using this formula:
+Inspired by the "Who's that Pokemon?" meme, objective of the game is to guess the names of all 10 randomized Jalapeno-nized creatures or items based on its silhouette using this formula:

 ### **Name = Jalapeno + Creature/Item Silhouette**